nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 // 1.
 Find all cells of the AlpacaCoin type that the user can spend
 // 2.
 Based on the receiver address and amount given by user, generate new AlpacaCoin
 //    type cells that belong to the receiver and the change cells belong to the sender.
 // 3.
-Return a list of all used cells and new created cells, which would be used
+Return a list of all used cells and newly created cells, which would be used
 //    to create a transaction.
 Generator = gen(context ctx, address to, uint amount, ...)
 ```